bootique/bootique/UPGRADE.md

 * [bootique-metrics #30](https://github.com/bootique/bootique-metrics/issues/30): There was a massive renaming of module metrics to follow a single naming convention.
-Follow the link to [bootique-metrics #30](https://github.com/bootique/bootique-metrics/issues/30) to see the old vs new names across the modules.
+Follow the link to [bootique-metrics #30](https://github.com/bootique/bootique-metrics/issues/30) to see the old vs new names across all affected modules.

+* [bootique-metrics #31](https://github.com/bootique/bootique-metrics/issues/31): Similarly to metrics, health checks got similarly renamed to follow the same naming convention.
+Follow the link to [bootique-metrics #31](https://github.com/bootique/bootique-metrics/issues/31) to see the old vs new names across all affected modules.

 ## 0.25